Guidelines for Sponsors

 Student approaches faculty or staff sponsor with a completed draft of a contract at least a quarter before the quarter in which the sponsorship is desired.

 Tip: Students are encouraged to use the online contract process to create a draft for you to provide feedback early in development.
-Communicate to the student that you would like him or her to create a draft contract using the examples online and have the student release a draft for your review.
+Communicate to the student that you would like them to create a draft contract using the examples online and have the student release a draft for your review.
 Use the Academic Deans’ Contract Review Criteria to clarify the subject matter and conditions of the contract.

 An important academic element is awarding of credit—the sponsor, subcontractor or site supervisor should have academic qualifications or professional expertise in the area of credit awarded.